alexjeffburke/relivestyle/README.md

 ## Philosophy

-As mentioned this project is heavily inspired by Livestyle but there are a number of radical differences that coalesce in a completely new codebase:
+We believe that mandating the use of particular tools in order to assemble a fully functional application is unecessary with the advent of ES Modules.

+The project provides the ability to quickly iterate on browser first software.
+Tools such as bundlers, transpilers etc are often necessary for fully formed porjects - particularly for optimised bundles - but present a barrier when wishing to experiment within the browser and have a tendency of becoming mandatory should the software work at all.

+We believe that the use of any particular tools should be a progressive addition and that modern web projects can be fully fucntional and capable without them.

+All this leads to some rather different choices and trade-offs being made:

 ### Server-side asset tracking

+In order support its use without modifying projects, the server records information about the static assets dynamically and uses this to

-The server leverages the excellent [AssetGraph](https://github.com/assetgraph/assetgraph) project to track clients and the assets they use.
-As the client loads pages we build out the graph-based representation of the what is being loaded and use it to inform a client that it must reload when there was a relevant change.
+The server leverages the excellent [AssetGraph](https://github.com/assetgraph/assetgraph) project to track assets they are made use of.
+As clients loads pages we build out the graph-based representation of the what is being loaded and inform clients that they must reload when there was a relevant change.

 ### Strictly avoid asset generation